omirel/ts-express-decorators/docs/docs/interceptors.md

 @Interceptor()
 export class MyInterceptor implements IInterceptor {
-    // you can inject other components as usual
+    // you can inject other components as usual constructor(injSrv: InjectorService) {
-    // be careful for circular dependencies in your components constructor(injSrv: InjectorService) {
         // do some logic
     }